History of the Jews in the Jewish Autonomous Oblast

 The history of the Jews in the Jewish Autonomous Oblast (JAO), Russia, began with the early settlements of 1928.

 Yiddish and Russian are the two official languages of the JAO.
-According to Peter Matthiessen, The Birds of Heaven,p20-21, “According to local memory, thousands of Jews from Ukraine and elsewhere were transported here during the vast purges and organized famines of the mid-1930s…most of the displaced were city dwellers…a large number of Jews died…”
+According to Peter Matthiessen in The Birds of Heaven, p20-21, “According to local memory, thousands of Jews from Ukraine and elsewhere were transported here during the vast purges and organized famines of the mid-1930s… most of the displaced were city dwellers… a large number of Jews died…”

 Early settlement

 In May 1928 the first group of Jewish settlers from cities and villages in Ukraine, Belarus and Russia arrived in the region that became the Jewish Autonomous Oblast.
 These individuals settled in many different areas of the autonomous oblast, some in Birobidzhan and others in various rural settlements.

 In 1934, the Jewish Autonomous Oblast was formed in the Russian Far East to show that, like other national groups in the Soviet Union, Russian Jews could receive a territory in which to pursue cultural autonomy in a socialist framework.
 The JAO's capital city was in Birobidzhan, and Yiddish was its official language.
 Jewish life was revived in Birobidzhan much earlier than in other regions of the Soviet Union.
 Yiddish theatres began opening in the 1970s.